-We have described some extensions to UMBRA that were motivated by the task of social plan understanding, but whether they work as intended remains an empirical question.
-In this section, we present a number of claims about UMBRA's explanatory power, the dependent variables we have used to measure the system's behavior, and some experiments designed to test those claims.
+We have described some extensions to UMBRA that were motivated by the task of social plan understanding, but whether they work as intended remains an empirically verifiable question.
+In this section, we present a number of claims about the system, the dependent variables we have used to measure its behavior, and some experiments designed to test those claims.